jagged-teeth/jagged-teeth/README.md

 ### :video_game: Passion for Videogames

-Apart from coding, I have a deep passion for videogames, always eager to discover the latest releases in the industry (recently Dave The Diver, Astral Ascent or Baldur's Gate III).
+Apart from coding, I have a deep passion for videogames, always eager to discover the latest releases in the industry (recently Balatro, Helldivers 2 or Baldur's Gate III).
 I find them to be a remarkable form of art and storytelling that can transport us to different worlds and evoke emotions.
 Exploring the intersections of technology and gaming is an area that truly excites me.

 ### :hammer_and_wrench: From Welding to Programming